musodre/USALR-reproducibility/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.21844211.svg)](https://doi.org/10.5281/zenodo.21844211)

-This repository contains the simulation inputs, numerical-analysis scripts, figure renderers, provenance records, and numerical-regression tools supporting the manuscript **“Hidden multiscale structural signatures of thermodynamic and dynamic anomalies in a SALR fluid.”**
+This repository contains the simulation inputs, numerical-analysis scripts, figure renderers, provenance records, and numerical-regression tools supporting the manuscript **“Compression-enhanced mobility during finite-cluster growth in a soft colloidal SALR fluid.”**

 This is the consolidated release tree.
 Development snapshots (“stages”) are not part of the public workflow.

 ## Reproducibility status